-- R61.
-The roboRIO, DRIVER Station software, and Wireless Bridge must be configured to correspond to the correct team number, per the procedures defined in Getting Started with the 2020 Control System. - R62.
-All signals must originate from the OPERATOR CONSOLE and be transmitted to the ROBOT via the ARENA Ethernet network. - R63.
-No form of wireless communication shall be used to communicate to, from, or within the ROBOT, except those required per R58, R62, and tags used for location detection systems if provided by the event.
+- R705 \Configure devices for your team number.
+The roboRIO, Driver Station Software, and wireless bridge must be configured to correspond to the correct team number, per the procedures defined in the FIRST Robotics Competition Control System documentation. - R706 \Don't bypass the ARENA network.
+All signals must originate from the OPERATOR CONSOLE and be transmitted to the ROBOT via the ARENA Ethernet network. - R707 \No other wireless allowed.
+No form of wireless communication shall be used to communicate to, from, or within the ROBOT, except those required per R702, R706, and tags used for location detection systems if provided by the event.

-Devices that employ signals in the visual spectrum (e.g. cameras) and non-RF sensors that don't receive human-originated commands (e.g. "beam break" sensors or IR sensors on the ROBOT used to detect FIELD elements) are not wireless communication devices and thus R63 doesn't apply.
+Devices that employ signals in the visual spectrum (e.g. cameras) and non-RF sensors that don't receive human-originated commands (e.g. "beam break" sensors or IR sensors on the ROBOT used to detect FIELD elements) are not wireless communication devices and thus this rule doesn't apply.

-R64.
-The Wireless Bridge must be mounted on the ROBOT such that the diagnostic lights are visible to ARENA personnel.
+R708 \Wireless bridge must be visible.
+The wireless bridge must be mounted on the ROBOT such that the diagnostic lights are visible to FIELD STAFF.

-Teams are encouraged to mount the wireless bridge away from noise generating devices such as motors, PCM(s), and VRM(s).
+Teams are encouraged to mount the wireless bridge away from noise generating devices such as motors, PCM(s)/PH(s), and VRM(s)/RPM(s).

-R65.
-ROBOTS must use at least one (1), but no more than two (2), diagnostic ROBOT Signal Lights (RSL) (P/N: 855PB-B12ME522).
+\ROBOTS must have a signal light.
+ROBOTS must use at least 1, but no more than 2, diagnostic R709 ROBOT Signal Light (RSL) (P/N 855PB-B12ME522).